-2.2.2 On Condition
+ii.
+On Condition

 This also is a preventative process but one in which the Item is inspected or tested, at specified periods, to an appropriate standard in order to determine whether it can continue in service (such an inspection or test may reveal a need for servicing actions).
-The fundamental purpose of On- Condition is to remove an Item before its failure in service.
+The fundamental purpose of On Condition is to remove an Item before its failure in service.
 It is not a philosophy of 'fit until failure' or 'fit and forget it'.

-2.2.3 Condition Monitoring
+iii.
+Condition Monitoring

-This is not a preventative process, having neither Hard Time nor On-Condition elements, but one in which information on Items gained from operational experience is collected, analysed and interpreted on a continuing basis as a means of implementing corrective procedures.
+This is not a preventative process, having neither Hard Time nor On Condition elements, but one in which information on Items gained from operational experience is collected, analyzed and interpreted on a continuing basis as a means of implementing corrective procedures.

-2.3 Where a Maintenance Steering Group Logic Analysis has not been applied to a particular aircraft to establish and allocate the primary maintenance processes for each Item, the considerations of (a),(b) and (c) will be applied separately to all Items to determine the acceptability of the primary maintenance process.
+c.
+Where a Maintenance Steering Group Logic Analysis has not been applied to a particular aircraft to establish and allocate the primary maintenance processes for each Item, the considerations of (a),(b) and (c) will be applied separately to all Items to determine the acceptability of the primary maintenance process.